 These programs are suggested for adults and families with children over the age of five unless otherwise noted.

-Saturday, January 19 10am Outdoor DISCOVERY Center
+Saturday, October 5 at 10am Outdoor DISCOVERY Center

-Saturday, February 2 10am Outdoor DISCOVERY Center
+Outdoor DISCOVERY Center

-Sunday, February 10 10am Wildlife Education Center
+Sunday, November 24 at 10am Wildlife Education Center

 Did you know that the turkey was once nominated to become our National Symbol?
 Learn about the turkey’s natural history and interesting adaptations.
 Make a fun turkey craft.